natalieagus/50005/docs/Programming Assignment/pa2/index.md

         └── unity.h
 ```

 This structure is self-explanatory, and similar to PA1 and any other C projects.
-Refer to appendix for details if you're interested.
+Refer to [appendix](#appendix) for details if you're interested.

+We also assume that you're familiar with `Makefile` by now.
+If not, read [this](#makefile-details) section.

 ### Run `./setup.sh`